Reynolds American: Lawsuits, lobbying, and political influence

 On September 15, 2016, the former speaker of the US House, John Boehner, joined the board of Reynolds American.

 On February 25, 2020, Chief Judge Rodney Gilstrap of the United States District for the Eastern District of Texas determined that Reynolds remained liable for its full portion of an annual $8 billion dollar settlement payment based on a settlement agreement that Reynolds reached with the State of Texas in 1998.
 Reynolds had previously claimed that its divestiture of several brands to Imperial had extinguished its obligation to make payments for those brands under the 1998 Settlement Agreement.
 Chief Judge Gilstrap disagreed in a 92-page memorandum opinion and order, finding that Reynolds' position was "oppressive, inequitable, and unreasonable" in addition to being contrary to governing law.

-In 2025, Reynolds America was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.
+In 2025, Reynolds American was one of the donors who funded the White House's East Wing demolition and planned building of a ballroom.

+In April 2026, Reynold American donated $5 million to MAGA Inc., a super PAC backed by President Trump.
+Several days later, the Trump administration announced a new policy on vapes that the company had sought.